phpcoder/tasmota-nexus-mqtt/README.md

 * longer battery lifetime, about a year compared to 4-6 months of 433.92 MHz sensors
 * no need to change anything when replace batteries
 * native integration into Home Assistant
-* native support of BT5.0 by most popular hardware (RPi, NUC)
+* native support of BT5.0 in popular hardware (RPi, NUC)
 * LYWSD03MMC can be even cheaper than available 433.92 MHz sensors
-* compact size
+* compact size.